Skip to main content

 • the dementia itself

-• an eye infection, such as cataracts
+• other eye conditions, such as cataracts

-• another health condition, such as stroke
+• other health conditions, such as stroke

-If you have a dementia, you might have trouble seeing, but still have healthy eyes.
+If you have dementia, you might have trouble seeing, but still have healthy eyes.
 These problems are caused by the effects of dementia on the brain.

 Sight loss is often undiagnosed in people with a dementia because the dementia can mask symptoms of sight loss, or your sight loss could be mistaken for a symptom of dementia.